Cedar Rapids, Iowa: Primary and secondary schools

-The Cedar Rapids Community School District is the largest school district in the metropolitan area with an enrollment of 17,263 in the 2006–07 school year.
+The Cedar Rapids Community School District (CRCSD) is the second-largest school district in the metropolitan area with an enrollment of 15,589 in the 2023–24 school year.
 Most of the city is in the district limits.
-The district contains 24 elementary schools, six middle schools, and four high schools: Jefferson, Washington, Kennedy, and Metro High School (an alternative high school).
+The district contains 10 preschools, 21 elementary schools, 6 middle schools, and 5 high schools: City View Community, Jefferson, Kennedy, Metro High School (an alternative high school), and Washington.

 Two neighboring school districts draw students from within the Cedar Rapids city limits.
 The Linn-Mar Community School District serves part of the northeast quadrant of the city and has seven elementary schools inside the city limits.
-The College Community School District serves part of the southwest quadrant of Cedar Rapids as well as neighboring rural portions of Linn, Benton and Johnson counties.
+The College Community School District serves part of the southwest quadrant of Cedar Rapids as well as neighboring rural portions of Linn, Benton and Johnson Counties.
 A central campus off Interstate 380 holds College Community's five elementary schools, Prairie Creek Intermediate, Prairie Point Middle School & Ninth Grade Academy, and Prairie High School.
 The Marion Independent School District also serves a portion.

-The Cedar Rapids Metro Catholic Education System, which is affiliated with the Roman Catholic Archdiocese of Dubuque, consists of four elementary schools, two middle schools, one PK-8 school, and one high school (Xavier).
+The Cedar Rapids Metro Catholic Education System, which is affiliated with the Roman Catholic Archdiocese of Dubuque, consists of four elementary schools, two middle schools, one PK-8 school, and Xavier High School.
 The Cedar Rapids Catholic Education System and Cedar Rapids Community School District are synonymous with each other in the Cedar Rapids Public and Parochial School System.

 The city hosts several private schools, including Summit Schools, Cedar Valley Christian School, Trinity Lutheran School, Isaac Newton Christian Academy, Faith Christian Learning Center, and Good Shepherd Lutheran School of the WELS.